 HTC EVO Shift 4G officially hitting Sprint on Jan.
-9th for $149.99Alex Wagner - Deputy Managing Editor, News Desk
+9th for $149.99Alex Wagner - Editorial Director of News and Content

 And just like that, all the leaks come to an end.
 Today Sprint made the HTC EVO Shift 4G official, giving it a launch date of January 9th and a $149.99 after two-year contract and $100 mail-in rebate price tag.
 Of course, the EVO Shift will also be subject to Sprint's $10 per month 4G fee.
 Specs for the device include a 3.6-inch 800x480 display, 800MHz Qualcomm MSM7630 processor (the very same one that's in the G2), 2GB of ROM, 512MB of RAM, 5 megapixel camera with 720p video capture, and Android 2.2 running beneath HTC's Sense UI.

 The EVO Shift 4G wasn't the only 4G device announced by Sprint today, as the Novatel MiFi 3G/4G Mobile Hotspot is also now official.
 The MiFi can access Sprint's WiMAX network, has a microSD slot that supports cards up to 32GB in size, and can spit out a WiFi signal for four hours before its battery runs dry.
 Expect to see the MiFi launch on February 27th for $50 with a two-year contract and $50 mail-in rebate.
 The full press release can be found below.